IoIxD/The-Labyrinth-Livesplit.Autosplitter/README.md

 # Building

 Get [RetroMCP-Java](http://github.com/MCPHackers/RetroMCP-Java) and decompile version Alpha 1.1.2.
 Apply the current code by placing the patch file in `minecraft/src` and doing `git patch`.
+Click Recompile to recompile the mod, then (optionally) click MCP->Launch client to launch the game with the mod installed.

 For committing changes, create a patch file via `Create Patch` and submit that.